Village Hall's Rain Garden for pollinators

 Pesticides and pollinators

 Pesticides are herbicides and insecticides used to control invasive plants and nuisance/disease-carrying insects.
 Pesticides are appropriate in some cases but should not be misused or overused.
 Research has shown that pesticides contribute to the decline of important pollinators, most notably bees.
-If considering the use of a mosquito control service for your home, please consult this fact sheet put together in collaboration with Midwest Grows Green and North Shore Mosquito Abatement District.
+Before resorting to pesticide applications in your outdoor space, please review this checklist provided by Northbrook's Environmental Quality Commission.
+If considering a mosquito control service for your home, please consult this fact sheet put together in collaboration with Midwest Grows Green and North Shore Mosquito Abatement District.

 Please read the fine print and follow instructions of pesticide application carefully.
 Neonicotinoids are a type of insecticide linked to adverse health effects in mammalian species such as birds.
 The chemical agent in neonicotinoids is used in a number of professionally applied and commercially available lawn products including Bayer Tree and Shrub, Treeage, and Sevin.
 Some commercially available herbicides contain dangerous active ingredients as well.
 Peer-reviewed research shows exposure to glyphosate (the chemical in weed-killers such as Roundup) increases likelihood of cancer in humans.
 In consideration of your community's health, prioritize organic alternatives and only use pesticides when necessary.